vkcode7/cpp/lc/SlidingWindow/LeetCode Patterns.md

 - Best Time to Buy and Sell Stock II (LeetCode #122)
 - Minimum Number of Arrows to Burst Balloons (LeetCode #452)

-## How to Use This Guide
-To master these patterns for coding interviews:
-1. **Understand the Pattern**: Study each pattern’s use case and benefits to recognize when it applies.
-2. **Practice Example Problems**: Solve the listed LeetCode problems to gain hands-on experience with each pattern.
-3. **Apply to New Problems**: During interviews, identify problem constraints that match a pattern (e.g., sorted array → Binary Search, dependencies → Topological Sort).
-4. **Review and Reflect**: After solving a problem, analyze how the pattern reduced complexity or simplified the solution.

-## Benefits of Learning Patterns
-- **Efficiency**: Focus on 14 patterns instead of memorizing thousands of problems.
-- **Flexibility**: Patterns are versatile and can be adapted to various problem types.
-- **Confidence**: Familiarity with patterns helps you approach unfamiliar problems systematically.

 ## References
 - Original Article: ["14 LeetCode Patterns to Solve Any Question"](https://medium.com/@shubhamkumarcode/14-leetcode-patterns-to-solve-any-question-1dcdcc650bfa)